Baking is back and everyone wants a slice.

 Amen to that.

 What the professionals might not tell you is how staggeringly simple it is to make and bake your own soda bread.
-Don't believe us?
-Try the easy peasy recipe provided to us by Good Food Ireland below.
+Traditional Irish brown bread is super easy to make, too.
+Why not give it a go?

 Recipe for Brown Soda Bread by Tim O’Sullivan of Renvyle House, Galway